TPB Fitness Series: 4 Steps to Help a New Mom Start a Fitness Training Program

 Sometimes, as a personal trainer, I find that my role is to help someone pace themselves and remind them that our goal is lifelong fitness.
 You cannot look for a 30 day fix and expect it to last longer than that.
 You also need to learn how to exercise properly.
 So often times people’s expectations need to be toned down a bit – but this is such an important aspect because the reality is fitness transformations take time.
 And if you want to be active long term you need to learn how to make fitness as habitual as brushing your teeth.

 I started my fitness journey by taking my daughter on longer and longer walks each time.
+I bought a Fitbit to track my steps, to get me excited about these walks, and even got some new bands for them from Mobile Mob after the stock one began to get a bit loose.
 I then started going grocery shopping and pushing back a stroller full of groceries.
 Eventually I started adding on yoga classes and home based workouts to build strength.

 I also didn’t bother with nutrition right away.
 I focused on getting my workouts in.
 I felt like the fact that I was now working out 45-1hr every day was enough of a start and enough of a caloric expenditure that I needed to focus on that.
 Once I started seeing results and felt like the workout part was pretty habitual, that’s when I started thinking about what I put on my plate.